-Noncash stock-based compensation expense for the three months ended March 31, 2019 included compensation expense resulting from the vesting of certain performance options and warrants previously granted to the Company's Chief Executive Officer which vested upon completion of the IPO, pursuant to an October 2018 amended employee agreement and related vesting provisions of the underlying equity grant agreements.
-Upon closing of the IPO, 83,333 options and 125,000 warrants vested, with an average grant date fair value of \$8.50, resulting in noncash stock compensation expense of \$1,770,000 during the three months ended March 31, 2019.
+Noncash stock-based compensation expense for the three months ended March 31, 2019 included compensation expense resulting from the vesting of certain performance-based options and warrants previously granted to two of the Company's executives which vested upon completion of the Company's initial public offering ("IPO") and the satisfaction of certain other operational performance metrics.
+Upon closing of the IPO on February 27, 2019, 83,000 of performance-based stock options and 125,000 warrants vested, with a weighted-average grant date fair value of \$8.50, resulting in noncash stock compensation expense of \$1,770,000.
 The fair value of these equity awards was estimated on October 31, 2018, their original grant date, using the Black Scholes-Merton option pricing model and the following weighted-average assumptions: (i) volatility of 93%, (ii) risk-free interest rate of 3.0%, and (iii) expected term of 6.5 years.